• Skip to primary navigation

 Why Can’t I Check-in Online?

-If you booked a Basic Economy fare, you won’t be able to check-in online, unless you’re checking a bag.
+If you booked a Basic Economy fare, you won’t be able to check in online, unless you’re checking a bag.

-If you aren’t checking a bag, you have to check-in at the airport.
-The reason being, a representative will check the size of your personal item at the airport against the United Airlines carry on policy for Basic Economy to make sure it’s the right measurements.
+The reason is that a representative will check the size of your personal item at the airport against the United Airlines carry-on policy for Basic Economy to make sure it’s the right measurements.

-Remember, with a United credit card you can check a bag so this would allow you to check-in online and use just the bag drop lane instead of waiting in line to check-in.
+Remember, with a United credit card you can check a bag so this would allow you to check in online and use just the bag drop lane instead of waiting in line to check in.

-If you’re used to just carrying on whenever you fly, you’ll want to make sure you leave enough time to check-in at the airport.
+If you’re used to just carrying on whenever you fly, you’ll want to make sure you leave enough time to check in at the airport.
 It may take more time than usual, depending on the number of people checking in or how many representatives working at the time.

 Can I Book United Basic Economy through the Chase Ultimate Rewards Portal?